 In 1590, Raja Wodeyar paid his second visit to Tirumala.
-There is an interesting event associated with Raja Wodeyar's capture of Kembal.
+An interesting event is associated with Raja Wodeyar's capture of Kembal.
 Raja Wodeyar proceeded to the court at Srirangapatna accompanied by his usual retinue and music.
-On his way he met Deparaja Wodeyar of Kembal, going to court attended also by music.
-At this Raja Wodeyar visited Tirumala unattended by music.
-Asked by the latter why he had stopped the music, Raja Wodeyar replied that "Music is no distinction,if my inferiors are also allowed it".
-Further, he represented that the superiority and right to the music can be determined in an open contest.
-Thereafter Raja Wodeyar proceeded against Deparaja, defeated him and took possession of Kembal in the same year.
+On his way, he encountered Deparaja Wodeyar of Kembal, who was also accompanied by music.
+At this, Raja Wodeyar visited Tirumala without music.
+When asked why he had stopped the music, Raja Wodeyar replied that music is no distinction if his inferiors are also allowed it.
+He further suggested that the superiority and right to the music could be determined in an open contest.
+Subsequently, Raja Wodeyar marched against Deparaja, defeated him, and took possession of Kembal in the same year.

-Tirumala's Retreat to Talakadu: In the last action between Tirumala and Raja Wodeyar, Tirumala was defeated and was compelled to retreat towards Malangi near Talakadu.
-After the retreat of Tirumala, Raja Wodeyar formally took possession of Srirangapatna on 8th February, 1610, apparently with the consent of the emperor Venkata.
-Srirangapatna, became henceforward the capital of the kingdom of Mysore.
-Still he acknowledged the sovereignty of Venkata II.
-In 1612, Raja Wodeyar received Srirangapatna as a grant from Venkata.
-It would thus appear that Raja Wodeyar obtained the sanction of Venkata for keeping possession of what he actually conquered.
-He was considered as the real founder of the Wodeyar dynasty of Mysore.
-This is the story of Raja Wodeyar's conquest of Srirangapatna, however, the story does not end here.
+Tirumala's Retreat to Talakadu: After the decisive battle between Tirumala and Raja Wodeyar, Tirumala was forced to retreat to Malangi near Talakadu.
+On 8th February, 1610, Raja Wodeyar officially took possession of Srirangapatna with the consent of the emperor Venkata II.
+From that moment on, Srirangapatna became the capital of the kingdom of Mysore, while still acknowledging the sovereignty of Venkata II.
+In 1612, Raja Wodeyar was granted Srirangapatna by Venkata, thus officially sanctioning his conquest.
+Raja Wodeyar is considered the true founder of the Wodeyar dynasty of Mysore.

 The Aravidu Dynasty of Vijayanagar by Father Henry Heras